elad-bar/ha-shinobi/README.md

 **Thumbnails support**

-Shinobi Video does not provide out of the box thumbnails endpoint, to add that support, please follow the instructions in [shinobi-thumbnails](https://gitlab.com/elad.bar/shinobi-thumbnails) repository.
+Shinobi Video does not provide dedicated thumbnails endpoint per video file, Integration is using the time-lapse endpoint to calculate which time-lapse image is suitable for the video based on the range of start / end recording time of the video, to enable thumbnails in the Media Source, please enable `time-lapse` module per monitor:
+- Open Shinobi Video Dashboard
+- Monitors -> Choose Monitor -> Timelapse
+- Change `Enabled` to `Yes`
+- Set the `Creation interval` to `1 minute` (or at most - 1 minute less than the duration of recording)
+- Copy to other monitors

 ## Events